me2beats/godot-tips-and-tricks/README.md

 Tips and tricks you should know when using Godot Engine!

+Disclamer: the repository does not have to pretend to be a resource with "approved" tips and tricks and best practices.
+Use the tips at your own risk!

 - read some tips/tricks
 - like the tip/trick if you find it useful
 - suggest improvements in comments